 In 1645, after a war between Denmark and Sweden, Gotland became Swedish.
 By then the glorious days of Visby belonged to the past and the city declined even more during the next two centuries.
 The reformation closed the monasteries and the city could afford to maintain only one church: St Mary's Church.
 During the 19th century the interest for Visby as valuable historical site awoke, and towards the end of the century an arising tourism could be noticed.

 Visby is a charming authentic medieval city.
-Narrow lanes, medieval ruins, the cathedral, well kept buildings, shops, cafés, restaurants make Visby to an attractive destination.
+Narrow lanes, medieval ruins, the cathedral, well-kept buildings, shops, cafés, restaurants make Visby to an attractive destination.
 In the County Museum you can follow the rich past of Gotland and Visby.
-A walk along the 3,5 km long city wall is an unique experience all the year round.
+A walk along the 3,5 km long city wall is a unique experience all the year round.
 In St Mary's Cathedral services and concerts are available most days of the week.
-St Nicolas is now being converted into a modern concert hall without losing its characer of a ruin.
+St Nicolas is now being converted into a modern concert hall without losing its character of a ruin.
 In the summertime concerts are frequently offered here.
-The newly opened Wisby Strand Congress&Event hosts not only meetings but is also the venue of many concerts.

 Besides its long and interesting history Visby is also well-known for its gardens, especially the abundance of roses that adorns the city during summer and well into late autumn.
 The Botanical Garden, which dates to 1855 offers a wide range of different roses in all the colours.